There was no Borderlands 3 release date announcement at E3 2018, but we are still hoping the new Borderlands game is on its way soon.

 If Borderlands 3 is anything like the previous games in the series, you will be shooting various people and beasts with ridiculous weapons as you work to make them even more, er, ridiculous.
 You will probably get sucked in once again as you watch the damage stats tumble and nab loads of loot.

-This is a fairly safe bet despite there being no official Borderlands 3 gameplay out there, but at least we know, on the tech side, there will be a visual upgrade.
+This is a fairly safe bet despite there being no official Borderlands 3 gameplay out there, but at least we know, on the tech side, that there will be a visual upgrade.
 From Epic’s Unreal presentation at GDC 2017 we know that there will be a boost to lighting tech, shadows, and edge outlining.
 Borderlands is known for its comic-book art style, so we are excited to see where Borderlands 3’s visuals will take us.

 Another, less pleasing, safe bet is microtransactions.
 As reported by GameSpot, at the Cowen and Company 45th Annual Technology, Media & Telecom Conference in May, Strauss Zelnick admitted how valuable microtransactions are to Take-Two.
 Zelnick categorises microtransactions as “recurrent consumer spending” that is big business as a result of its lucrative profit margin potential.
 However, Zelnick qualified this by saying “we’re not trying to optimise monetisation of everything we do to the nth degree.”
-Hopefully, this means microtransactions will be cosmetic-only and not affect gameplay.
+Hopefully, this means microtransactions will be cosmetic-only and will not affect Borderlands 3's gameplay.